What happened at the F1 Hungarian Grand Prix?

 The Australian was impressive on Saturday by making Q2, the first time the team had escaped the first phase of qualifying for four races.
 Still, his qualifying efforts looked set to go to waste after Alfa Romeo's Zhou Guanyu harpooned him at the first corner.
 Ricciardo's AT04 was pinballed into the path of Alpine pair Esteban Ocon and Pierre Gasly, who both had to retire with damage.

-From last place, Ricciardo dug his heels in and showed the value of his experience, spending 40 laps on the same set of medium tyres to end the race where he started.
+From last place, Ricciardo dug his heels in and showed the value of his experience, spending 40 laps on the same set of medium tires to end the race where he started.

 5. The number you need to know